 Over the past three years, the units audited have accounted for approximately 90% of the average revenues of the Group.
-In 2014, the internal audit activities, excluding those linked to Sarbanes-Oxley, were mostly dedicated to the major scope of activities of the Group, in particular GGR and Acquisition Divisions entities and processes considered as being a priority based on the assessments of risks exposure especially for the Acquisition division and the support functions.
+In 2013, the internal audit activities, excluding those linked to Sarbanes-Oxley, were mostly dedicated to the major scope of activities of the Group, in particular Equipment Division entities and Processing & Imaging entities and the entities considered as being a priority based on the assessments of risks exposure such as IT security, compliance with import & export rules and the Marine entities partnerships.
 The annual budget of Internal Audit is close to 0.1% of the Group revenues which is in compliance with the standards existing for companies in the same industrial sector.